andreikosbasilis/lblock-cipher-fpga/README.md

 ## Architecture

 The design was implemented using a **top-down approach**.
 We split all functions into different modules, verified them separately, and then merged them to form the full architecture.
+The Encryption and Decryption processes share the same hardware modules to minimize the device's logic footprint.

+Its core components are the **Round Function F** which combines non-linear Confusion and linear Diffusion layers and the **Key Sceduling** which generates unique 32-bit subkeys for each round through cyclical shifts and substitutions.

 ![LBlock Architecture](./img/lblock_diagram.png)

 We designed a Finite State Machine (FSM) to control the modes of the design, allowing for loading inputs, encrypting, and decrypting separately.